The Principle of Least Action as Interpreted by Nature and by the Observer: Conclusion

 \section{Conclusion}

 The introduction of the Hamilton-Jacobi action highlights the importance of the initial action $ S_{0}(\mathbf{x})$, while textbooks do not clearly differentiate these two actions.

-We are now in a position to solve Poincar\'e's puzzle: the Hamilton-Jacobi action does not use the "final causes" and seems to be the action used by Nature; the Euler-Lagrange action uses the "final causes" and is the action used by an observer to retrospectively determine the trajectory of the particle and its initial velocity.
-It is as if Nature solved each time the Hamilton-Jacobi equation.
-The Hamilton-Jacobi action is ontological while the Euler-Lagrange action is epistemological.
+We are now in a position to solve Poincar\'e's puzzle: the Hamilton-Jacobi action does not use "final causes" and seems to be the action used by Nature; the Euler-Lagrange action uses "final causes" and is the action used by an observer to retrospectively determine the trajectory of the particle and its initial velocity.
+It is as if each time Nature solved the Hamilton-Jacobi equation.

-The principle of least action used by the Nature is represented by equation~(\ref{eq:defactionHJ}); the principle of least action used by the observer is represented by equation~(\ref{eq:defactioncondit}). (\ref{eq:ELHJ})~is the equation between these two actions.
+The principle of least action used by the Nature is represented by equation (\ref{eq:defactionHJ}); the principle of least action used by the observer is represented by equation (\ref{eq:defactioncondit}).
+Equation (\ref{eq:ELHJ}) is the Minplus Path Integral that relates these two actions.

+Finally, this interpretation of Euler-Lagrange action shows that the observer exists not only in quantum mechanics, but also in classical one.